 Meet our Fearless Steeds!

-Zeus is an 8 year old Thoroughbred, a rescue from CANTER New England.
+Zeus is a 7 year old Thoroughbred, a rescue from CANTER New England.
 Zeus was bred in Florida and ran 36 races in his career.
 When he arrived at Thunder Moon the day before New Year's Eve, he walked off the trailer amidst a cloud of steam, as if he were descending from Mount Olympus.
 Sound, strong, and quite large, Zeus is KC's competition mount and they bonded immediately.
-A great-great grandson of Secretariat, Zeus has transitioned to a successful event horse, was featured in CANTER's National 2012 calendar and is the reigning CDCTA Novice Champion.
+A great-great grandson of Secretariat, Zeus has transitioned to a successful event horse and was featured in CANTER's National 2012 calendar.

 To read more about Zeus, click here for a story written by Susan Salk for Off-Track Thoroughbreds.